1996–97 Singer Champions Trophy

-The 1996 Singer Champions Trophy was held in Sharjah, UAE, between November 7-15, 1996.
+The 1996 Singer Champions Trophy was a cricket tournament held in Sharjah, UAE, between November 7-15, 1996.
 Three national teams took part: New Zealand, Pakistan, and Sri Lanka.

 The 1996 Champions Trophy started with a double round-robin tournament where each team played the other twice.
 The two leading teams qualified for the final.
-Pakistan won the tournament and US$30,000.
+Pakistan won the tournament and a prize of US$30,000.
 Runners-up New Zealand won US$15,000.

 The beneficiaries of the tournament were Talat Ali, Sadiq Mohammad and Ijaz Ahmed (all Pakistan) who each received US$35,000.